mph-/lcapy/doc/circuits.rst

 Superposition
 -------------

 In principle, Lcapy could perform a combination of DC, AC, and Laplace analysis to determine the overall result using superposition.

-Lcapy will happily kill of a specified independent source using the `kill_except` method and thus s-domain superposition can be manually performed.
+Lcapy will happily kill a specified independent source using the `kill_except` method and thus s-domain superposition can be manually performed.

+.. _netlist:
 .. _netlists:

 Netlists